peteoshea/scripts-to-rule-them-all/README.md

 ### [APT](https://en.wikipedia.org/wiki/APT_(software))

 If you are on a Debian based Linux system, like Ubuntu, then you can create an `apt-pkgs` file with a list of the required packages.
 You must ensure that this file has Linux line-endings (LF) otherwise it may not work as expected.

 ### [yum](https://en.wikipedia.org/wiki/Yum_(software))

 If you are on a RedHat based Linux system, like CentOS or Fedora, then you can create an `yum-pkgs` file with a list of the required packages.
 You must ensure that this file has Linux line-endings (LF) otherwise it may not work as expected.

 ### [Homebrew](https://brew.sh/)

 You can use [Homebrew](https://brew.sh/) by creating a `Brewfile` at the top level of the project with a list of the packages to be installed.
 Simply having the `Brewfile` means Homebrew will be installed and updated.

 [bootstrap]: script/bin/bootstrap
-[console]: script/console
-[server]: script/server
+[ci.yml]: .github/wokflows/ci.yml
 [setup]: script/setup
 [test]: script/test
 [update]: script/update